levihoulton/AuctionHouse/README.md

 ## Additional Information

-- The backend API endpoints can be found in the `BackendController` class.
+- The backend API endpoints can be found in the `AuctionController` class.
 - The frontend React components can be found in the `src/components` directory.
 - This project uses Axios for making HTTP requests to the backend API.